kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_QuickStart_Swift.md

 ## Quick Start Using Swift

-Build a simple video application using the Swift programming language.
+In this ssection, you'll learn how to build a simple video application using the Swift programming language.

 ### Create the Project

 #### Set Up a Project in Xcode

-1 .
-Open Xcode and click **start new Xcode Project**:
+1. Open Xcode and click **start new Xcode Project**:
 	![help](./v3-images/iOS/newProj.png)

-2 .
-Next, select **Single View Application** and click **Next**:
+2. Next, select **Single View Application** and click **Next**:
 	![help](./v3-images/iOS/singleView.png)

-3 .
-In the dialog screen displayed, enter the relevant details:
+3. In the dialog screen displayed, enter the relevant details:
 	![help](./v3-images/iOS/projDetails.png)